OracleMichael/blogposts/ChangeDelimiter/README.md

 - Where to monitor integration jobs

 This guide is meant for **somewhat experienced OIC users**, meaning users know how to do each of the above and have done them at least once.

+In addition, it is recommended that the consumer of this guide has familiarity working with the FTP adapter and the XSLT mappings (i.e. knows what they are and where to find them).

 ## Create the FTP Connection